ciarand/guzzle-docs/webservice-client/guzzle-service-descriptions.rst

 GetMentions operation accepts a large number of query string parameters.
 Defining each of these parameters is ideal because it provide much more introspection for the client and opens the possiblity to use the description with other tools (e.g. a documentation generator).
-However, you can very quickly provide a "catch-all" serialization rule that will place any custom parameters supplied to an operation the the generated request's query string parameters.
+However, you can very quickly provide a "catch-all" serialization rule that will place any custom parameters supplied to an operation the generated request's query string parameters.

 .. class:: overflow-height-250px